jaredblumer/practical-object-oriented-design-in-ruby/README.md

 - The order of those arguments.

 The design challenge is to manage dependencies so that each class has the fewest possible; a class should know just enough to do its job and not one thing more.

+## Dependency Injection
+Dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
+Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.